NWChemEx/.github/docs/source/community/pull_requests.rst

    - NWChemEx strives to be an exemplar package
    - Easier to maintain good code
-   - High-quality is especially important for senior developers as new developers look to your code for examples.
+   - High-quality is especially important for senior developers as new developers look to your code for examples
    - There is a time and place for "just get something working", but should ideally be avoided